Skip To Main Content

 • Be at least 18 years of age and reside within the District’s geographical boundaries, in accordance with Government Code Section 1020.

-• Cannot be an employee, elected official, vendor, contractor, or consultant of the District
+• Cannot be an employee, elected official, vendor, contractor, or consultant of the District.

 How to Apply

-A hard copy or PDF version of the application may be submitted by mail or email.
+A hard copy or PDF version of the application (PDF) may be submitted by mail or email.
 Applications will be accepted until the positions are filled:

 Oxnard School District